google/loaner/docs/setup_guide.md

 +   **`APP_DOMAIN`** is the Google domain in which you run G Suite with Chrome Enterprise.
 For example, if you arrange G Suite for the domain `mycompany.com` use that domain name in this string constant.

+    Note: If you'd like to run this program on more than one domain, please see the "Multi-domain Support" section at the bottom of this doc.

 +   **`ON_PROD`** is the Google Cloud Project ID the production version of GnG will run in.
 You need to replace the string 'prod-app-engine-project' with